fmi08icds/HomeWorks/schmidt/hw1/README.md

 jupyter --version
 ```

-This return the following versions and among them `jupyterlab: 3.5.3` which meets the requirements:
+This returned the following versions and among them `jupyterlab: 3.5.3` which meets the requirements:

 ```
 IPython          : 8.8.0